 MBBS (Bachelor Medicine Bachelor Surgery) Scholarships

-Dr Kate Granger Scholarship - Cumbria (1 available)
+Dr Kate Granger Scholarship - Cumbria (1 available) Still open for 2017

 The University of Central Lancashire, East Lancashire Hospitals NHS Trust and North Cumbria University Hospitals NHS Trust are offering 2 scholarships for the MBBS (Bachelor Medicine Bachelor Surgery) commencing Sept 2017 for UK students from the region.